Terry Deary's Biography

 Terry's father (Billy) was a butcher in Hendon, Sunderland, and his mother (Freda) was the manageress of a clothing shop.
 He worked many years in his father's butcher shop as a boy.
 It was better than school where he was beaten, bullied and abused by his loathsome teachers.

-In 2009 CBBC Television launched a major television series of his Horrible Histories which has gone on to win several Children's BAFTA awards.
+In 2009 CBBC Television launched a major television series of his Horrible Histories which has gone on to win several Children's BAFTA and RTS awards.
 In February 2011 and again 2012 the TV series won a British Comedy Award for best sketch show - the first children's show ever to win a Comedy Award.
 The same month Terry Deary became the 10th most-borrowed author in British libraries.
-In Ictober 2014 Terry's "Horrible Histories - Villainous Victorians" was named in the "Sunday Times" in the list of 100 Modern Children's Classics.
+In October 2014 Terry's "Horrible Histories - Villainous Victorians" was named in the "Sunday Times" in the list of 100 Modern Children's Classics.
 It was the only non-fiction book to appear in the list.

 A series of theatre plays, 'Horrible Histories', have been created in collaboration with Birmingham Stage Company touring throughout Britain, Australia, the Middle East and the Far East 2006 - 2016.
 It is also staged in London's West End each year.